 The course includes required weekly readings and class meetings, several assignments, a group project, and a final exam.
-The small class size will make it imperative that everyone prepares the readings and the assignments.
-We will discuss and debate the readings during class, and you will be graded on your participation.
+Students are expected to do the readings before class, as we will discuss and debate the readings during class, and you will be graded on your participation.
 It is essential to come to every meeting in this course.